vukics/cppqed/doc/installation.rst

 The following is a rudimentary list of prerequisite packages on Ubuntu 9.10::

-  % sudo apt-get install boost-build libboost1.40-all-dev autoconf automake libtool libgsl0-dev liblapack-dev liblapack-pic liblapack3gf libblas-dev libblas3gf libatlas-headers libatlas3gf-base rcs cvs
+  % sudo apt-get install boost-build libboost1.40-all-dev autoconf automake libtool libgsl0-dev liblapack-dev liblapack-pic liblapack3gf libblas-dev libblas3gf libatlas-headers libatlas3gf-base bzr

 This will install the first three libraries listed above on system level.

 The following steps to install the remaining two libraries constitute also the script ``utils/getLibs.sh``.
+The ``sed`` command in the last lines of this script also demonstrates what needs to be changed in ``utils/Jamroot`` if Blitz and FLENS are installed at a location which is not in the search path of the C++ compiler/linker.

 -----------------
 Install Blitz++: